-Much thanks to the BC Arts Council and Canada Council for the Arts for their generous support of Retainers of Anarchy - a new solo exhibit currently on view at the Vancouver Art Gallery, with future stops at the Ottawa Art Gallery and the Art Gallery of Greater Victoria.
+Much thanks to the BC Arts Council and Canada Council for the Arts for their generous support of Retainers of Anarchy - a recent solo exhibit that premiered at the Vancouver Art Gallery, with upcoming dates at OCAT Xi'an, the Ottawa Art Gallery and the Art Gallery of Greater Victoria.

 Articles, Reviews, Interviews